 Transgender Female: A person whose gender expression is female and whose assigned sex at birth was male.

 Cohabitation: A situation in which two individuals in a romantic relationship live together.
-Sex Neutral Housing is not designed for romantic cohabitation.
+Gender Inclusive Housing is not designed for romantic cohabitation.